WhitakerLab/WhitakerLabProjectManagement/FUNDING_APPLICATIONS/MozillaScienceLabMiniGrant_June2017.md

 I will be mentored by Dr Kirstie Whitaker.
 Kirstie is a research fellow at the Turing Institute and outgoing Mozilla Fellow for Science.
 She is a neuroscientist who studies brain development, using graph theory to understand the brain as a network.
 Dr Whitaker is a two time mentor for the Mozilla Open Leadership Training Series and she has extensive skills in nurturing and supporting open projects.
 The Brain Networks in Python is built within the Whitaker Lab GitHub repository where Dr Whitaker is an active contributor.
 She will review all code and documentation and provide guidance to ensure the Brain Networks In Python project is accessible and usable for all.

 I will also work with the research software engineering team at the Turing Institute.
-The team is lead by Dr James He
+The team is lead by Dr James Heatherington....

 **On which Internet health issue(s) does your proposal focus?**